Oops19/TS4-CopyOutfits/_TS4/mod_documentation/copy_outfits/README.md

 * Occult Sims are not explicitly supported
 * Mannequin outfit copying may still cause exceptions in rare cases

 ## Menu 'Copy Outfits'
 * The most simple option is to use 'Copy' to copy the current outfit to the internal clipboard #0 and 'Paste' to paste from #0 to the current outfit.
     * Appearance modifiers are not taken into account.
 If the sim wears no shoes due to an appearance modifier (Snowy Escape DLC) the shoes will still be copied - and of course vice versa.
 If the sim wears boots due to an appearance modifier the boots will not be copied.
 * The 'Copy/Paste ...' > '(X-)Picker ...' menus allow to select a specific outfit.
 It will be copied to/from clipboard 0.
 See `Menu Special-Picker` for details.
-* 'Transfer ...' allows to copy other things from clipboard 0 to the current outfit.
-See `Menu Transfer` for details.
+* 'Clone ...' allows to copy other things from clipboard 0 to the current outfit.
+See `Menu Clone` for details.

 The other menu options may be used rarely:
 * The 'Copy/Paste ...' > '(X-)Category ...' menus allow to copy/paste all outfits, up to five.